 The Earned Income Tax Credit (EITC) supplements the income of workers with children in low-wage jobs.
 In 2016, the Legislature made the state EITC non-refundable as part of an attempt to deal with a budget shortfall.
 Before this change, families claiming the credit would get money back in their tax refund.
 Now, if the credit exceeds how much a parent owes in the state in taxes, the state keeps the remainder of the money instead of returning it.
 Restoring the refundability of the Earned Income Tax Credit (EITC) is crucial for Oklahoma’s working families, particularly families who are struggling to make ends meet.
 A single parent with two kids working full-time at $10.00 an hour lost more than $200 last year because the EITC was not refundable.
 The influx of cash to cover immediate needs or save for future expenses reduces stress on single parents, which in turn reduces stress on the whole family and improves the environment at home.

 Increasing the minimum wage also increases the stability and well-being of families.
-Oklahoma parents are working hard, but low wages mean they struggle to provide for their families, which increases the likelihood that their children will experience chronic stress and trauma.
+Oklahoma parents are working hard, but low wages mean they still struggle to provide for their families, making it more likely their children will experience chronic stress and trauma.
 In order for an Oklahoman working a minimum wage job to afford a one-bedroom apartment at the fair market rate, they have to work 66 hours each week just to pay their rent.
 Increasing the minimum wage would reduce the likelihood of Adverse Childhood Experiences because when families are more economically stable, home environments become less stressful.

 Combating childhood trauma will make Oklahoma a Top Ten state